ruyadorno/simple-slider/README.md

 SimpleSlider
 ============

-A simple javascript slider without any dependencies
+A simple javascript slider without any dependencies on third-party libraries.

+Bateries included